ESHEX/Data_Visualization_and_Exploration/README.md

-# Data_Visualization_and_Exploration
+# Visualizing and Exploring Data
-Data Visualization and Exploration
+This project explores data using univariate, bivariate and multivariate visualization tools.